Teganmosi/MusicGen/README.md

 # MusicGen
-This GitHub repository contains code for generating music from text using the Audiocraft library The repository includes the following steps:
+This GitHub repository contains code for generating music from text using the Audiocraft library.

+The repository includes the following steps:

 1. Installing the required dependencies, including the Audiocraft library.